SafaruzzamanShovo/L1T2-Lab-CSE1211-Final/README.md

 19. Write a program that multiply two matrix
 20. Write a program in C to swap two numbers using function.
 21. Write a program in C to check whether a number is a prime number or not using the function

+##   Recursion

 22. Find Factorial value using recursion.
 23. Find Fibonacci number using recursion.

+##   File Related

 24. Write a program that read an array and write a file with ascending order.

-##       Write the following pyramid in a file
+25. Write the following pyramid in a file
-25.
               1
               22
               333